Manage your Library eReadings links

 Option 1: Within the body of a topic

 You may wish to have Readings appear within the body of a topic, either in the order in which you want them read, or divided between other resources and activities.

 Tip: if you do this, you might also wish to include labels (sub-headings) to contextualise and/or provide instructions as in the example below:

 If you are using Moodle Books, Pages or Lessons to direct your students through content and activities, you must link to the Moodle eReading link, not the eReading’s Equella location.
 When linking from within another resource, it doesn’t matter where the eReading link is placed.
 In this example, the readings have been places in Other Resources

 If moving the readings to the Other Resources topic, you should include a label and some text to let students know that this topic is an index of readings already linked to from within course material and not additional readings

 Option 3: in an orphaned topic (Hidden topic)

-  If you don’t want students to be able to access the eReadings (or other resources) directly, and only want them to restrict access readings from within a Moodle Book or Page, then you will need to place them within what is called an Orphaned topic.
+If you don’t want students to be able to access the eReadings (or other resources) directly, and only want them to access readings from within a Moodle Book or Page, then you will need to place them within an orphaned topic.
 An orphaned topic can help avoid confusion (prevents having two entry points for one resource) and streamlines your Moodle site.